St. Andrew’s integrates

-Those are some of the questions to be explored with the help of Mark Wallace, a theologian who connects Christian faith to the environmental crisis, during St. Andrew’s College’s Winter Refresher 2015 being held March 5-7.
+Those are some of the questions that were explored with the help of Mark Wallace, a theologian who connects Christian faith to the environmental crisis, during St. Andrew’s College’s Winter Refresher 2015 held March 5-7.

 Wallace, a professor of Religion and Interpretation Theory Coordinator at Swarthmore College in Pennsylvania, places a focus is on the Holy Spirit as the Spirit of life, enlivening all creation and wounded by environmental degradation.
 His thought and writings are grounded in his Pennsylvania location, yet he is widely connected through his academic work and activism and combines theoretical depth and breadth with a remarkable personal openness.

 A much-published author who is frequently in demand as a speaker, Wallace will guide discussion on the event theme -- The Holy Spirit and the Environmental Crisis.

 In some ways the environmental crisis needs no introduction, as it must be part of our consciousness, informing all our decisions.
 But the environmental crisis is not static; it is complex and ever changing, requiring regular revisiting with informed analysis and commentary to keep us abreast of developments and offer insights.